NickColley/design-of-forms/src/transit-and-mailing-documents/envelopes-wrappers-and-labels/index.md

 the single-fold to the more complicated accordion folds.
 Folding is so accurate that it facilitates the tuck-in of documents designed as postal folders, or the correct placing of the address when the document is despatched in a window envelope.
-A range of paper sizes, normally up to 12” x 19", can be passed through the machine.
+A range of paper sizes, normally up to 12&Prime; &times; 19&Prime;, can be passed through the machine.

-(3) WRAPPING MACHINES for magazines, catalogues and periodicals up to about 14” X12” which can be rolled in wrappers up to 12” 14".
+(3) WRAPPING MACHINES for magazines, catalogues and periodicals up to about 14&Prime; &times; 12&Prime; which can be rolled in wrappers up to 12&Prime; &times; 14&Prime;.

-(4) ENVELOPE INSERTING AND SEALING MACHINES which can take document sizes from 4" x 4” to 84” x 13” and envelopes up to 9” x4”.
+(4) ENVELOPE INSERTING AND SEALING MACHINES which can take document sizes from 4&Prime; &times; 4&Prime; to 84&Prime; &times; 13&Prime; and envelopes up to 9&Prime; &times; 4&Prime;.

 ![](2.jpg)